 We used about a 1/3 matte finish and 2/3 semigloss which gave an organic feel to a very classic look.
 Great advice from the team of designers at Clay Imports.
 The differential in the finish combination gave it so much more dimension and texture.
 The mantle was another piece of sustainably harvested wood locally from Harvest Lumber that matched our kitchen shelving.
 It brings the warmth around the room in a uniform but naturally cohesive look.
 Our decor was scavenged from thrown out used pots, elk bones from a ranch, thrifted antique insane asylum transom, or just pieces of driftwood or stones from our nature walks.
 And plants.

 The Master Bath Tile

 In the master bath we wanted to capture a tropical feel.
 And the designer Palmas tile in aqua from Clay Imports exuded that essence best.
 We kept with the hex-honeycomb-esk feel wrapped around the surrounding walls.
-We chosea non-slip pebble floor lay underneath the rain shower head.
-Again we brought nature in through plants, with some speciality tropical finds from Ceremony Botanicals in Wimberley.
-That made our staghorn fern mount and xerographica air plant mount.
-The bath is my reflective + restorative time so I wanted to incorporate a soaking shelf, which was reclaimed wood from the original fireplace.
+We chose a non-slip pebble floor lay underneath the rain shower head.
+Again we brought nature in through plants, with some specialty tropical finds from Ceremony Botanicals in Wimberley.
+That made our staghorn fern mount and xerographic air plant mount.
+The bath is my reflective + restorative time, so I wanted to incorporate a soaking shelf, which was reclaimed wood from the original fireplace.
 It holds bath salts, candles, white sage and palo santo.